chris-short/devopsish.com/content/post/121/index.md

 +++

 There is something to be said about simplicity.
 The amount of [yak shaving](https://www.hanselman.com/blog/YakShavingDefinedIllGetThatDoneAsSoonAsIShaveThisYak.aspx) needed these days is enormous.
-I’ve been on and off trying to get a container up and running in a cloud native manner.
-I’ve tried all of the major cloud providers and a few more.
+I've been on and off trying to get a container up and running in a cloud native manner.
+I've tried all of the major cloud providers and a few more.
 But, to a cloud, they all have inadequacies of one sort or another.
 If one has weird load balancing, the other has an absurdly expensive database service (compared to the competition).
 If one has a clean Kubernetes implementation, the other is missing a few features.
-This stuff isn’t easy and if anyone thinks it is they’ve likely gotten ahold of a round peg they can force into a square hole more times than not.
+This stuff isn't easy and if anyone thinks it is they've likely gotten ahold of a round peg they can force into a square hole more times than not.
 Keep your heads up out there.

 > "Don't let yesterday use up too much of today." —Will Rogers